HiepNP0901/Aura-Life/readme.md

 ## Pages
 - Splash: Wait 2 seconds then switch to onboarding if you have not pressed the button to start here, otherwise switch to main
 - Onboarding: 3 pages, the last page has a button to switch to main
-- Main: bottom navigation bar, viewpage2, drawer
+- Main: Bottom navigation bar, viewpage2, drawer
 - HomeFragment: The top is the App Bar containing the search button and user avatar (opening Drawer), followed by ViewPager2 to show 3 banners, the bottom is RecyclerView showing a new movie list (loading more when pulled to the end)
-- FilmDetailsActivity: Movie information and trailer view button (opening Youtube) and movie button (open PlayFilmActivity)
+- FilmDetailsActivity: Film information, trailer view button (opening Youtube), play film button (opens PlayFilmActivity) and add film to library button
-- PlayFilmActivity: Run Link Film M3U8 with Media3 Exoplayer, retain the status of the page when rotating the screen with onsaveInstancestate, onrestoreinstancestate
+- PlayFilmActivity: Plays film using M3U8 link with Media3 Exoplayer, retains the playback status when rotating the screen using onSaveInstanceState and onRestoreInstanceState
-- Drawer: Above is the avatar and email of the user, below is the login button or the logout button (if logged in) and the exit button
+- Drawer: Displays the user's avatar and email at the top, followed by the login/logout button (depending on login status) and the exit button
-- LoginActivity: Log in with Firebase (Email and Password)
+- LoginActivity: Allows users to log in using Firebase Authentication (Email and Password)
-- RegisterActivity: Register by Firebase, send an email confirmation of registration, bring the email school to the login page after successful registration
+- RegisterActivity: Allows users to register using Firebase Authentication, sends an email confirmation, and navigates to the login page after successful registration
+- LibraryFragment: Displays a RecyclerView showing a list of user libraries, long click to show an edit library dialog, click to open LibraryActivity
+- LibraryActivity: Displays a RecyclerView showing a list of films in a library, long click to show an edit film dialog, click to open FilmDetailsActivity